Nursing Assistant Certified (NAC) Training with Clark College Community and Continuing Education

-With ECD, you can prepare for the Washington State NAC certification exam in only six weeks!
+With Clark College's Nursing Assistant Certified (NAC) program in east Vancouver, you can prepare for the Washington State NAC certification exam or the Oregon CNA Level 1 exam in only six weeks!

 Eligibility & Participation Requirements